• Skip to main content

 • I love to make soups, but they can have a lot of chopping and prep time.
 You can save time (and tears) by chopping 2 or 3 large onions, and freezing them in containers or freezer bags.
 When I need them, I microwave slightly to scoop out what I need.

 • Celery, onions, and carrots are now sold in the prepared department of most stores.
-It’s a little pricey, but saves time.
-It is sometimes called Mirepoix.
+It’s a little pricey but it saves time.
+It is sometimes called Mirepoix, which is a medley of fragrant diced veggies.

 Course Soup